 Some may contend that the scope is too large and an open-ended NOS inventory too overwhelming and unmanageable.
-Hence, we should retreat to a more focused list of "core" features on which all can agree - namely, a "consensus list."
-But if we focus only on a small sample of pre-selected NOS features - as the consensus list currently does - we cannot fully prepare our students in the context of functional scientific literacy.
+Hence, we should retreat to a more focused list of "core" features on which all can agree-namely, a "consensus list."
+But if we focus only on a small sample of preselected NOS features-as the consensus list currently does-we cannot fully prepare our students in the context of functional scientific literacy.
 Yes, selectivity may well be needed in practice.
 But there are different ways to be selective.
-Not all reduce to extracting a common universal list (Allchin, 2012d, pp. 696-698).
+Not all reduce to extracting a common universal list (Allchin, 2012d).
 For example, one may rely on sampling, just as scientists do.
 Thus, any concrete case, contemporary or historical, that renders the nature of science in its human and cultural, as well as investigative, contexts has the potential to inform students.
 Indeed, these are the cases and the features of NOS that matter, in contrast to the contrived "black-box" activities widely used in the classroom.
 These authentic cases exemplify, through analogy and generalization, how NOS analysis will matter in other cases, as well.
-We need only ensure that students are exposed to a wide spectrum of NOS dimensions-Whole Science-using the inventory and its categories (Table 1) as a guide.
+We need only ensure that students are exposed to a wide spectrum of NOS dimensions-Whole Science-using the inventory and its categories (Figure 1) as a guide.

 If we teach general engagement in NOS issues, there does not need to be a single, limited list.
 Still, we need to prepare students to cope with the inevitable incompleteness of their NOS education.
 They need to learn how to address new NOS issues as they emerge.
 Hence, we need not only to teach NOS concepts.
 We need also to teach a posture of NOS analysis.
-Namely, students should ideally develop a habit of asking "how do we know this?" or "based on evidence and expertise, how can we have trust in this particular scientific claim?"
+Namely, students should ideally develop a habit of asking, "How do we know this?" or "Based on evidence and expertise, how can we have trust in this particular scientific claim?"
 Students will learn to delve into an epistemic analysis, using their structured experience with authentic cases.
-Rather than target declarative knowledge about features of NOS, we foster a population with skills and perspectives that enables them to continue to learn about NOS beyond the classroom (Allchin, 2013, pp. x-xi, 1-2, 41-44, 73-76, 153-155, 242-244).
+Rather than target declarative knowledge about features of NOS, we foster a population with skills and perspectives that enables them to continue to learn about NOS beyond the classroom (Allchin, 2013).